 Because we only offer training in Maths and Physics, you will benefit from a bespoke programme focused on your subject, with enhanced specialist subject knowledge and pedagogical training to ensure your career gets off to a flying start.
-Trainees will gain teaching experience across all key stages, including Sixth Form.
+Trainees will gain teaching experience with students aged 11-16 and sixth form.

 Subject Knowledge and Professional Studies training is delivered by tutors who have been chosen because of the high quality of their own teaching practice and experience.
 These weekly sessions will be delivered in your local Hub School and will develop your subject specific pedagogical skills and theories of education.
 Trainees will be individually supported by a mentor from their placement school who they will meet weekly to discuss progress and offer support.

 The NMAPS programme allows trainee teachers to develop an understanding of their pupils, the education system in England today and to experience first-hand collaboration between the state and independent sectors.

 During the spring term we would expect all our trainees to be making good progress towards the Teachers’ Standards and be on track to achieve QTS.
 Trainees will build an on-line portfolio of evidence to show the progress they have made, using our bespoke programme.